Historic eruptions of Mount Fuji

-Mount Fuji is an active volcano which is the tallest peak in Japan.
+Mount Fuji is an active volcano which is the highest peak in Japan.
 The latest eruption of Mount Fuji was triggered by an earthquake in 1707.

-The mountain as it appears now is known as the "New Fuji volcano", which began to erupt about 10,000 years ago.
-Under the "New Fuji volcano" lies the "Old Fuji volcano", which was active between 100,000 years ago and 10,000 years ago, and the "Komitake volcano", which became active 700,000 years ago.
+The mountain as it appears now is known as the "New Fuji volcano", which began to erupt about 5,000 years ago.
+Under the "New Fuji volcano" lies the "Old Fuji volcano", which was active between 100,000 years ago and 9,000 years ago, and the "Komitake volcano", which was active 700,000 to 200,000 years ago.

 Prehistory

 Komitake and Old Fuji

 There has been volcanic activity in the vicinity of Mount Fuji for several million years.
-The earliest geologically known volcano was Mount Komitake (小御岳火山, small mountain volcano) that became active 700k years ago.
+The earliest geologically known volcano was Mount Komitake (小御岳火山, small mountain volcano) that became active 700,000 years ago.
 Another volcano to the south-east of Mount Fuji—known as Mount Ashitaka (愛鷹山)—was also highly active throughout the period.
 The peak of Komitake is about 2300 m above sea-level on the north face of Mount Fuji (at the fifth station).

 Komitake entered another period of activity around 100,000 years ago.
-This created a new volcano known as Old Fuji (古富士, kofuji) that reached a height of 3100 m.
+This created a new volcano known as Old Fuji (古富士, kofuji) that reached a height of 3000 m.
 It created many explosive eruptions that threw out large amounts of scoria, volcanic ash and lava.

 New Fuji

 Following the Old Fuji period, there were about 4,000 years of inactivity, ending at around 5,000 years ago, when Mount Fuji became active again; this period is known as New Fuji (新富士, shinfuji), and continues to the present day.
-Eruptions of New Fuji exhibit phenomena such as lava flows, magma, scoria, volcanic ash, collapses and side eruptions, leading it to be called "a department store of eruptions".
+Eruptions of New Fuji exhibit phenomena such as lava flows, magma, scoria, volcanic ash, collapses and side eruptions, leading it to be called "a department store of eruptions."
 Ash from New Fuji is often black, and eruptions are new in terms of geological layers.
 Valuable data on the activity of Mount Fuji is recorded in Japanese historical documents dating from the 8th century onwards.
 It exhibits a range of representative eruptions.